Western Animation / Lola And Virginia

 - Good Angel, Bad Angel: Lola has them, but they don't appear on her shoulders.
 Instead they're shown in a fantasy sequence and are completely silent, except for the bad angel chuckling.
 In the episode "Frozen Hearts", Lola goes to one of Poppy's karate classes and suggests that they arrange a demonstration for Virginia, who has the cheating bracelet.
 Poppy flatly refuses, stating that karate students don't go around beating people up.
 Lola says that's not what she had in mind at all.
 She puts on an innocent smile, but actually changes into the bad angel for a moment.

 - And in the episode "Roller Coaster" Virginia gets her own version.
 Though again it's a subversion.
 Instead of Virginia being undecided about something, the Angel and Devil are used to represent her giving away tickets to opening day at a theme park to get attention.

 - Informed Ability Despite being on of the shortest characters on the show, Lola is the captain of the school's girl's basketball team.

-- Thirty Minutes or It's Free: Lola held this policy during her brief career as a sushi delivery girl.
+- 30 Minutes, or It's Free!: Lola held this policy during her brief career as a sushi delivery girl.
 Virginia once tried to stop Lola from making a delivery to her (Virginia's) Dad out of fear he'd compel her to get a part time job.